francielizanon/agios/README.md

 **After** the request was definitely processed, with data read/written from/to storage, the user **must** call agios_release_request **to each request** providing the same information given to agios_add_request: file identifier, type, length and offset.
 This function is required to clean the request from the internal data structures, freeing all that was dynamically allocated.

 The reason for calling it after the processing of requests is that this function also keeps track of the performance being attained by requests, which may be used internally by dynamic scheduling policies or parameter tuning.
-If you are using a simple scheduling algorithm with no dynamic behavior, you can call agios_release_request anytime you wish after the request was given to the callback, but you must still call it to free memory.
+If you are using a simple scheduling algorithm with no dynamic behavior, and you don't care about performance metrics reported by AGIOS, you can call agios_release_request anytime you wish after the request was given to the callback, but you must still call it to free memory.

 ### End of utilization